 To enable more children and young people than ever to engage with the idea of conflict through music, we provide songwriting workshops with our practitioners, Marty Longstaff and Bethzienna Williams.

 A Lasting Centenary Legacy

-We emphasise the global nature of the First World War and in doing encourage young people to actively learn about their shared history and heritage.
+We emphasise the importance of building connections internationally and sharing creativity, and encourage young people to actively learn about their shared history and heritage.